 - Wash your hands often with soap and water.

 - Don’t touch your eyes, nose, and mouth to keep germs out of your body.

-In a flu pandemic, the annual flu vaccine can offer only limited protection because the virus mutates quickly.
+During a flu pandemic, the annual flu vaccine can offer only limited protection, because the virus mutates quickly.
 It’s still worth getting, though, because it updates your antibodies to the most recent known flu mutation.
 It protects between 60% and 90% of vaccinated persons from infection and keeps most of them out of the hospital.

 If a pandemic as bad as the 1918 flu or 14th-century plague occurred, it could disrupt local businesses.
 In that case:

 - Get vaccinated with an approved vaccine for the pandemic vector (if available)